How Changing Your Diet

 Lower LDL levels naturally

 Moderate exercise is also important.
+If you have a sedentary lifestyle, exercise becomes even more important.
 Check with your doctor before beginning an exercise program and be aware that exercise does not have to mean a grueling workout.
-Simply walking briskly for 15 minutes a day can help lower cholesterol levels over time.
+Simply walking briskly while swinging your arms for 15-20 minutes a day can help your body to lower cholesterol levels over time.

 By the way, multi-grain is not the same as whole grain.
 The term multi-grain is sometimes used on products that contain refined white flour from several grain sources.
 Look for whole grains on the label.